 La Piadina Romagnola

-However, they did keep wheat flour handy for when the landowner or other notables came calling, and then made flatbreads using wheat flour, and adding lard for added richness: Piadine, and as the lot of the general population improved during the 20th century, to the point that people could afford the ingredients, the piadina stopped being a treat for the wealthy, and became everybody's everyday bread.
+However, they did keep wheat flour handy for when the landowner or other notables came calling, and then made flatbreads using wheat flour and added lard for added richness to produce piadine.
+As the lot of the general population improved during the 20th century–to the point that people could afford the ingredients–the piadina stopped being a treat for the wealthy and became everybody's everyday bread.

-Little wonder; it's tasty to bite into, wonderful when spread with cheese, an excellent foil for cold cuts, and (when folded) perfect for containing all sorts of things, for example, grilled sausages and onions.Continue to 2 of 10 below.
+Little wonder; it's tasty to bite into, wonderful when spread with cheese, an excellent foil for cold cuts, and (when folded) perfect for containing all sorts of things (e.g., grilled sausages and onions).Continue to 2 of 10 below.

 02 of 10

-You'll want to make a batch of piadine -- expect people to eat a couple at a sitting, or even more if the setting's right.
-So, for four, you'll want to make at least 10.
+You'll want to make a batch of piadine–expect people to eat a couple at a sitting, or even more if the setting's right.
+So for four people, you'll want to make at least 10.
 You'll need:

 A few observations: